wli4/01-Interactive-Fiction/README.md

 # 01-Interactive-Fiction
 A fun and rewarding word-based game.
-An project for C220
+A project for C220